jaygray0919/spx1/docs/term-project.rst

    Curator
       USDA professional who manages item life-cycle.
 Item life-cycle has five dates: (1) creation; (2) deposition; (3) hold; (4) modification; and, (5) deprecation.
 See Data Services for detail.

-.. _terms-Facet:

-   Facet
-      Vertex (node) in a graph.
-Logically, a facet is a noun.
-Type or class term is called facet term.
-Code assigned to facet term (FT) is called facet term code (FTC).

 .. _terms-Vocal: